iamgauravkhare/warranty-simplify-prod/README.md

 ### Prerequisites

 - Node.js and npm installed
-- MongoDB instance running
+- MongoDB instance running (if wnat to run local)
-- Cloudinary account for document storage

 ### Steps